SensorLogicInc/snodar-releases/user_guides/README.md

 ![](images/snodar_roll.jpg)  |  ![](images/snodar_pitch.jpg)  | ![](images/snodar_yaw.jpg)

 ### Ground Preparation
 Before **Setup** and **Calibration**, clear the ground of any debris, e.g. sticks, rocks, or uneven ground clumps, below the sensor.
 Also, remove and clear large foliage and tall grass below and around the sensor.
 Ideally, a level dirt pad is prepared below the sensor for the most accurate seasonal measurements.
+- Note: if a dark/black surface, e.g. snow pillow canvas, is the original target, **Calibration** will NOT succeed.
+This is NOT a valid target.

 ## Download the App
 Depending on your mobile device of choice: